Creating safe workplaces and healthy workers

 Our students are actively engaged in research on innovative and cutting-edge solutions to challenges associated with work in the 21st century.

-From measuring chemical exposures in the cannabis and coffee industries to assessing the effects of gender discrimination among women construction workers, students learn the latest research methods and approaches to prevent work-related injury and illness and promote well-being in the workforce.
+From researching workplace violence prevention to measuring chemical exposures in the coffee industry to assessing the health effects of heat exposure, students learn the latest research methods and approaches to prevent work-related injury and illness and promote well-being in the workforce.

 Recent examples of our research include: